 Start scheduling your posts

 This one thing has helped me tremendously be able to set boundaries on my social media.
-About 5 months ago I began paying for Latergram and I go in once a week (typically Monday or Tuesday) and schedule out my social media for the week.
+A bit ago, I signed up for Latergram and I go in once a week (typically Monday or Tuesday) and schedule out my social media for the week.

 This avoids me mindlessly checking Instagram to try and come up with ideas of what to post and when.
-I have an account with Iconosquare that shows me my peak times to post for my market, so by scheduling my posts I’m not only allowing myself to stay off as much as I can, I’m also reaching more of my people.
+I have an account with Iconosquare that shows me my peak times to post for my market, so by scheduling my posts I’m not only allowing myself to stay off as much as I can, I’m also reaching more of the people that want to see what we post.

 Unfollow those that make you feel icky

-If you find yourself consistently becoming envious of others that you’re following, simple hit the unfollow button.
+If you find yourself consistently becoming envious of others that you’re following, simple hit the unfollow button – even if it’s a friend.
 Problem solved and you’ll stop feeling icky about how you have toys strewn all over your house.

 Focus on what matters most